opensearch-project/project-website/_posts/2025-06-27-Enhancing-Search-Intelligence:-Introduction-to-ML-Inference-Processors-in-OpenSearch.md

 To enhance search queries, you'll create a search pipeline that generates a summary of a search response using the configured LLM.

-The `ml_inference` search request processor is configured to rewrite the match query into a k-NN query using the `review_embedding` field.
+The `ml_inference` search request processor is configured to rewrite the match query as a k-NN query using the `review_embedding` field.
 It maps the `query.match.review_text.query` to the `inputText` parameter for the embedding model, which generates a vector representation of the review text.
 The output of this processor is stored in `embedding`, which is then used in the k-NN query to find similar reviews based on their embeddings.

 The `ml_inference` search response processor configuration establishes a three-part mapping process for generating summaries using ML inference.
 First, the `input_map` takes the `review_text` field from each search result and maps it to a context variable for the model.
-Then the `model_config` formats this input into a structured `messages` for the Claude model, using `${parameters.context}` as a placeholder for the actual review text.
+Then the `model_config` formats this input as a structured `messages` array for the Claude model, using `${parameters.context}` as a placeholder for the actual review text.
 Finally, the `output_map` directs the model's response (found at `content[0].text` in Claude's output) to be stored in `review_summary` in the search results.
 This complete flow allows the pipeline to automatically process search results through the ML model and attach generated summaries to the response, all configured through a single pipeline definition.

 Create a search pipeline that combines semantic search with automatic summarization by configuring both request and response processors: